MixedReaction/NanoFSM/README.md

 # NanoFSM
-A highly compact and light-weight general purpose finite state machine.
+A highly compact and light-weight general purpose finite state machine pattern.

 ## Two Flavors
-NanoFSM comes in two flavors. <i>Basic</i> and <i>Minimal</i>.
+Two example implementations of the pattern have been included. <i>Basic</i> and <i>Minimal</i>.
 The basic implementation offers both safety and performance while the minimal implementation reduces LoC at the expense of both safety and performance.
-However, both implementations follow the same set of rules:
+The pattern is comprised of three principles, and it is important that you follow them when creating your own implementations.
+The principles of this pattern are:

 #### 1. States are responsible for deciding the next transition.
 The state machine manager should never be responsible for deciding which state it should trasition to.
 This removes the need for switches and enumerations.
-The only added exception is mentioned in rule #3.
+The only added exception is mentioned in principle #3.

 #### 2. State machine manager is responsible for making transitions.
 States themselves shoud never be allowed to make transitions directly.
 Instead, states are